Industry News

 During the quarter, sluggish demand forced some builders to offer huge promotions to entice buyers, including freebies and lower down payments.

-Interestingly, some developers also slashed prices as much as 30 per cent, angering earlier buyers who paid higher prices.
-Market analysts blame the slowdown on low access to credit, uncertainties in building approval laws, and a weakening purchasing power among potential buyers.
+Market analysts blamed the slowdown on low access to credit, uncertainties in building approval laws, and a weakening purchasing power among potential buyers.

 “Demand is both constrained by oversupply in some segments and also due to would-be-buyers experiencing very limited access to credit,” Johnson Denge, Cytonn Investments senior manager for regional markets told the Business Daily.

-Mr Ndege, whose company is undertaking real estate developments countrywide, said the sector is experiencing an oversupply in the high end market segment, adding that developers must now look at new pockets of value to survive.
+Mr Ndege, whose company is undertaking real estate developments countrywide, said the sector is experiencing an oversupply in the high-end market segment, adding that developers must now look at new pockets of value to survive.

 “We have seen oversupply in areas such as office space, upper-limit residentials and in retail space…Demand has slowed down and developers will have to look for new pockets of value, especially in the lower end of the market,” he said.

-The Central Bank of Kenya’s Quarterly Economic Review released in December shows that real estate recorded the highest growth in non-performing loans in three months ended June, a situation that has seen a spike in the asset seizures by aggressive lenders.
+The Central Bank of Kenya’s Quarterly Economic Review released in December shows that real estate recorded the highest growth in non-performing loans in three months ended June, a situation that has seen a spike in asset seizures by aggressive lenders.

-Non-performing loans (NPLs) in the sector rose by Sh6.1 billion, or 15.8 percent in April-June to Sh44.4 billion compared to the previous quarter as property developers outpaced manufacturers (11.7 percent) and traders (7.3 percent) in growth of default on loans, the CBK said.
+Non-performing loans (NPLs) in the sector rose by Sh6.1 billion, or 15.8 percent in April-June to Sh44.4 billion compared to the previous quarter as developers outpaced manufacturers (11.7 percent) and traders (7.3 percent) in the growth of default on loans, the CBK said.

 A loan is considered non-performing if it remains unserviced for more than three months.